ClimateMind/climatemind-backend/README.md

 **_Be sure git is installed on your computer before installing the repo_**

-Open up your command prompt/terminal (it doesn't matter what directory you're in) and install the package as follows:
+Open up your command prompt/terminal (it doesn't matter which directory you're in) and install the package as follows:

 Be sure you have installed all requirements first by running: